 Matador's Audit Committee Charter requires that the Audit Committee annually conduct a review and assessment of the Code of Ethics.
+Additionally, Matador's compliance and ethics processes are audited at least once every three years by our internal audit function.
 The Audit Committee is required to report to the full Board regarding the general effectiveness of the Code of Ethics and the Company's controls and reporting procedures.
 The Audit Committee will also recommend to the Board any changes to the Code of Ethics that it deems necessary.

-As part of the Audit Committee's review and assessment, Matador's management provided the Audit Committee with a certification that, during 2021, all complaints (either through the Company's whistleblower hotline or normal reporting channels) with regard to any executive officer or director of the Company were reported to the Audit Committee and no waivers to the Code of Ethics were requested by or granted for any such individuals.
+The Audit Committee has responsibility for oversight of Matador's compliance program and any ethics issues.
+As part of the Audit Committee's review and assessment, Matador's management provided the Audit Committee with a certification that, during 2022, all complaints (either through the Company's whistleblower hotline or normal reporting channels) with regard to any executive officer or director of the Company were reported to the Audit Committee and no waivers to the Code of Ethics were requested by or granted for any such individuals.

-Management also conducts an audit annually to confirm that all current officers, directors and employees have acknowledged that they have received and reviewed the Code of Ethics.
+An audit is also conducted annually to confirm that all current officers, directors and employees have acknowledged that they have received and reviewed the Code of Ethics.